ZimengXiong/simpleMail/README.md

 - `VITE_OIDC_ISSUER_URL`
 - `VITE_OIDC_CLIENT_ID`

-No internal infrastructure variables are required for first boot.
-Seaweed and other internal defaults are prewired.

-Image settings are already defaulted to Docker Hub:

-- `SIMPLEMAIL_BACKEND_REPOSITORY=docker.io/zimengxiong/simplemail-backend`
-- `SIMPLEMAIL_CLIENT_REPOSITORY=docker.io/zimengxiong/simplemail-client`
-- `SIMPLEMAIL_VERSION=latest` (or pin to a release like `v1.2.3`)

 ### 3. Start the stack

 ```bash
 docker compose pull
 docker compose up -d
 ```

-That is the full deployment flow.

 ### 4. Verify